Homeostasis

 Dig deeper with Sebastian →

-all of these brainstem sites receive dense input from the NTS, too.
-Many of the brainstem sites that receive lamina I and NTS inputs provide descending control of the ANS, and all are involved in the process of homeostasis.
+All of these brainstem sites receive dense input from the NTS, too.
+Many of the brainstem sites that receive lamina I and NTS inputs provide descending control of the ANS, and all are involved in the process of homeostasis, the process that maintains the vitality of our bodies both in good health and in illness.

 Craig, A.D.
 Bud, How Do You Feel?
 An Interoceptive Moment with Your Neurobiological Self, 2014supporting